Heavy Manufacturing of Power Plants

 When the first- and second-generation nuclear power plants were built, they mostly came from integrated suppliers such as Westinghouse in each country, who required little from external suppliers.
 Today most of a new plant comes from a range of international suppliers, and vendor companies such as Westinghouse are focused on design, engineering and project management.
 There is demand from customers for maximum local supply, which often means a high level of technology transfer.
 Westinghouse's readiness to transfer the technology for its AP1000 to China was a major factor in its selection.

 For very large generation 3+ reactors, production of the pressure vessel requires, or is best undertaken by, forging presses of about 140-150 MN (14-15,000 tonnes) capacity which accept hot steel ingots of 500-600 tonnes.
 These are not common, and individual large presses do not have high throughput – about four pressure vessels per year appears to be common at present, fitted in with other work, though the potential is greater than this.
-Westinghouse was constrained as of 2009 in that the AP1000 pressure vessel closure head and three complex steam generator parts can only be made by JSW.
+Westinghouse was constrained as of 2009 in that the AP1000 pressure vessel closure head and three complex steam generator parts could only be made by JSW.
 Areva has a little more choice.

 Reactor vendors prefer large forgings to be integral, as single products, but it is possible to use split forgings which are welded together.
 These welds then need checking through the life of the plant.
 Also, whereas Generation II reactors might require some 2000 tonnes of forgings, EPR and AP1000 units require about twice the amount.